vmarchaud/deployerjs/README.md

   }
  }
 ```
-To list all environnement you have two choice, either you will have the list at the root of the JSON document (like above) or you specify `deploy` object that will list them (example here with a `package.json` file) :
+To list all environnements you have two choices, put the list at the root of the JSON document (like above) or specify `deploy` object that will list them (example here with a `package.json` file) :
 ```javascript
   {
   "name": "myproject",